ProgressNS/sidekick-docs/user-guide/code-signing/code-signing-for-ios/create-development-provisioning.md

 1. Provide a name for the profile and click **Continue**.
 1. (Optional) Click **Download** to download the provisioning profile.
 1. Click **Done**.

+## Next Steps

+Now that you have created a development certificate and provisioning profile, you can [Deploy and Test Your App on a Connected Device]({% slug deploy-on-device %}).